Dodgers vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have won 53.8% of the games this season when they were favored on the moneyline (7-6).
+- The Dodgers have compiled a 7-7 record in games they were listed as the moneyline favorite (winning 50% of those games).

-- Los Angeles has a 6-4 record (winning 60% of its games) when it has played as moneyline favorites of -160 or shorter.
+- In games it has played as moneyline favorites with odds of -150 or shorter, Los Angeles has a 7-6 record (winning 53.8% of its games).

-- The Dodgers have an implied moneyline win probability of 61.5% in this game.
+- The implied moneyline probablility in this matchup gives the Dodgers a 60% chance to win.

-- Los Angeles has had an over/under set by oddsmakers 13 times, and have combined with opponents to go over the total in seven of those games (7-5-1).
+- Los Angeles has played in 14 games with an over/under set, and have combined with its opponents to go over the total eight times (8-5-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.